Teikyo Lab.

 Contribute to the health of local people with autonomous driving personal mobility

-At first glance it seems contradictory,
+At first glance, this seems contradictory,

 With the spread of autonomous driving